lundog/openclaw-simplex/README.md

 ## Security model

-- Reachability starts with a SimpleX invite or address link
+- Reachability starts with a SimpleX one-time invite link or SimpleX address
 - OpenClaw applies sender gating via `dmPolicy`, `allowFrom`, and group policy
 - Pairing-based approval can require explicit acceptance before a new contact can trigger the agent
 - Same-chat exec approvals are supported for authorized SimpleX senders